FormulaFolio Investments LLC Sells 1,371 Shares of Trane Technologies plc (NYSE:TT)

-FormulaFolio Investments LLC trimmed its stake in Trane Technologies plc (NYSE:TT) by 66.3% in the first quarter, Holdings Channel reports.
-The firm owned 698 shares of the company’s stock after selling 1,371 shares during the quarter.
+FormulaFolio Investments LLC cut its position in shares of Trane Technologies plc (NYSE:TT) by 66.3% in the first quarter, Holdings Channel reports.
+The institutional investor owned 698 shares of the company’s stock after selling 1,371 shares during the period.
 FormulaFolio Investments LLC’s holdings in Trane Technologies were worth $128,000 as of its most recent SEC filing.

 A number of other hedge funds also recently bought and sold shares of the business.
 BlackRock Inc. grew its stake in Trane Technologies by 8.7% in the first quarter.
 BlackRock Inc. now owns 19,485,052 shares of the company’s stock valued at $3,225,946,000 after purchasing an additional 1,552,038 shares in the last quarter.
 JPMorgan Chase & Co. grew its stake in Trane Technologies by 16.8% in the first quarter.
 JPMorgan Chase & Co. now owns 12,521,374 shares of the company’s stock valued at $2,073,038,000 after purchasing an additional 1,801,310 shares in the last quarter.
 Ameriprise Financial Inc. grew its stake in Trane Technologies by 2.3% in the first quarter.
 Ameriprise Financial Inc. now owns 7,563,667 shares of the company’s stock valued at $1,252,382,000 after purchasing an additional 173,642 shares in the last quarter.
 Geode Capital Management LLC grew its stake in Trane Technologies by 6.3% in the first quarter.
 Geode Capital Management LLC now owns 4,307,201 shares of the company’s stock valued at $711,294,000 after purchasing an additional 255,568 shares in the last quarter.
 Finally, Nuveen Asset Management LLC grew its stake in Trane Technologies by 4.5% in the first quarter.
 Nuveen Asset Management LLC now owns 4,250,556 shares of the company’s stock valued at $703,722,000 after purchasing an additional 182,146 shares in the last quarter.
 Hedge funds and other institutional investors own 78.51% of the company’s stock.